Temple and Webster (ASX:TPW): Here’s why there’s still more growth to come from this ecommerce furniture outlet

 Big goals!

-Even in the shorter-term, the company has guided to shareholders that it can maintain a 30-31% delivered margin and a 3-6% EBITDA margin, in line with FY23 in spite of 4-decade inflation.
+Even in the shorter-term, the company has guided to shareholders that it can reach a 1-3% EBITDA margin and reach $1bn+ in annual revenue.

 Conclusion